radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 What's Next?
 ------------

-The next user guide section (:ref:`chapter_user_guide_02`) will describe how failed units can be differentiated from successful ones -- although the avid reader will already have an intuition on how that is done.
+In the next section (:ref:`chapter_user_guide_02`), we describe how to defferentiate between failed and successful units.
+The avid reader may already have an intuition on how that is done :)